sam-caldwell/bibliography/README.md

 - Citation YAMLs in `data/citations/` are the canonical source of truth.
 - Metadata in `data/metadata/` is derived and can be regenerated at any time.
-- The CLI only uses public metadata endpoints for lookups and never uploads repository contents.
+- The CLI only uses public metadata endpoints for adds and never uploads repository contents.

 ## Project Structure